Summer time in Europe

 Summer time in Europe is the variation of standard clock time that is applied in most European countries (apart from Iceland, Belarus, Turkey and Russia) in the period between spring and autumn, during which clocks are advanced by one hour from the time observed in the rest of the year, with a view to making the most efficient use of seasonal daylight.
 It corresponds to the notion and practice of daylight saving time (DST) to be found in some other parts of the world.

 In all locations in Europe where summer time is observed (the EU, EFTA and associated countries), European Summer Time begins at 01:00 UTC/WET (02:00 CET, 03:00 EET) on the last Sunday in March (between 25 and 31 March) and ends at 01:00 UTC (02:00 WEST, 03:00 CEST, 04:00 EEST) on the last Sunday in October (between 25 and 31 October) each year; i.e. the change is made at the same absolute time across all time zones.
 European Union Directive 2000/84/EC makes the observance of summer time mandatory for EU member states (except overseas territories).
-A proposal to repeal this directive and require that member states observe their own choice (Note: The choice should be either summer or winter time of their current time zone; however, this is not obligatory, so a new time zone could be chosen as well.) year-round is currently going through the legislative process as of July 2020, but has not seen progress since October 2020.
+A proposal to repeal this directive and require that member states observe their own choice (Note: The choice should be either summer or winter time of their current time zone; however, this is not obligatory, so a new time zone could be chosen as well.) year-round was going through the legislative process as of July 2020, but had not seen progress since October 2020.

 Summer time lasts 30 weeks in years when the last Sunday in March is after the 28th; otherwise, it is 31 weeks.